romeerez/orchid-orm/packages/docs/src/guide/orm.md

 Second argument is an object where keys are model names and values are models (see next section for defining model).

-Returns instance with models and some specific functions as `destroy`.
+Returns instance with models and some specific functions prefixed with `$` sign to not overlap with your models.

 ```ts
 import { porm } from 'porm'